Question: "Does the Bible describe Jesus being worshiped?"

-Just after Jesus, and even the Apostle Peter for a brief moment, amazed the disciples by walking on water they climbed into a boat where "those who were in the boat worshiped him, saying, Truly you are the Son of God’” (Matthew 14:33).
+Just after Jesus amazed the disciples by walking on water, “those who were in the boat worshiped him, saying, ‘Truly you are the Son of God’” (Matthew 14:33).
 Two more memorable examples of Jesus accepting worship occurred just after His resurrection.
-Mary Magdalene and some other women (Matthew 18:1; Mark 16:1; Luke 24:10) were on their way to tell the disciples of the resurrection when Jesus met them on their way.
-When they realized it was Him they “came to him, clasped his feet and worshiped him” (Matthew 28:9).
+Some of the women (Matthew 18:1; Mark 16:1; Luke 24:10) were on their way to tell the disciples of the resurrection when Jesus met them on their way.
+When they realized it was He, they “came to him, clasped his feet and worshiped him” (Matthew 28:9).

-Then there is the case of Thomas, who didn't believe Jesus had risen from the dead despite the other disciples testifying to that fact.
-It had been about a week since the resurrection and Thomas still doubted it.
+Then there is the case of Thomas, who didn't believe Jesus had risen from the dead despite the other disciples’ testifying to that fact.
+It had been about a week since the resurrection, and Thomas still doubted it.
 Jesus, knowing Thomas doubted appeared to him and showed him the nail marks and the wound on His side.
 How did Thomas respond?
 “Thomas said to him, ‘My Lord and my God!’”
-(John 20:28) In none of these instances do we see Jesus telling those worshiping Him to stop, as did mere men, and even angels, who were being worshiped wrongly by others (Acts 10:25–26; Revelation 19:9–10).
+(John 20:28).
+In none of these instances do we see Jesus telling those worshiping Him to stop, as did mere men, and even angels, who were being worshiped wrongly by others (Acts 10:25–26; Revelation 19:9–10).

 We continue to offer worship to Jesus today by offering ourselves to Him as a living sacrifice—offering ourselves to God, through faith in Jesus Christ, to do with as He sees fit (Romans 12:1–2).
-Jesus said "God is spirit, and his worshipers must worship in spirit and in truth” (John 4:24).
+Jesus said, “God is spirit, and his worshipers must worship in spirit and in truth” (John 4:24).
 We worship God in spirit and truth by obedience to His commands.
-Worship is not solely about bowing to Jesus, throwing palm branches at His feet or singing and shouting about our love for Him.
+Worship is not solely about bowing to Jesus, throwing palm branches at His feet, or singing and shouting about our love for Him.
 Worship is about responding to God’s love for us by resting from our works as He completes the work He has begun in us.